basecamp/policies/privacy/index.md

 ## When transferring personal data from the EU

 The GDPR requires that any data transferred out of the EU must be treated with the same level of protection that the EU privacy laws grant.
 The privacy laws of the United States generally do not meet that requirement.
-That is why since GDPR went into effect, Basecamp has offered a data processing addendum and voluntarily participated in the EU-US Privacy Shield Framework as well as the Swiss-US Privacy Shield Framework.
+That is why since GDPR went into effect, Reacher has offered a data processing addendum and voluntarily participated in the EU-US Privacy Shield Framework as well as the Swiss-US Privacy Shield Framework.

-We have incorporated a Data Processing Addendum to our [Terms of Service](../terms/index.md) that is in effect when the GDPR applies to your use of Basecamp Services to process Customer Data as defined in the DPA.
+We have incorporated a Data Processing Addendum to our [Terms of Service](../terms/index.md) that is in effect when the GDPR applies to your use of Reacher Services to process Customer Data as defined in the DPA.
 You can find the DPA linked within clause 7 of the Uptime, Security and Privacy section.
 The DPA includes the European Commission’s Standard Contractual Clauses (both controller-processor and controller-controller) to extend GDPR privacy principles, rights, and obligations everywhere personal data is processed.
 The DPA is extensive so to aid our customers, we have provided both a summary of what they mean and how PROXIMA B SASU upholds our responsibilities in our [Privacy Regulation Reference](regulations/index.md).
-If you prefer to have an executed copy of the Data Processing Addendum, you may [sign a copy online](https://app.hellosign.com/s/c0908a3d).
+If you prefer to have an executed copy of the Data Processing Addendum, you may [sign a copy online](TODO).
 Regardless of whether you execute or not, we protect and secure your data to the high standards set out in the addendum.

 There are also a few ad-hoc cases where EU personal data may be transferred to the US related to PROXIMA B SASU operations.
 For instance, if someone in the US comments on our company blog or a customer participates in one of our infrequent surveys or someone applies to one of our open positions or buys swag on our company shop.
 Such transfers are only occasional and transferred under the [Article 49(1)(b) derogation](https://gdpr-info.eu/art-49-gdpr/) under GDPR.